-In 2017 we are bringing together two Finnish women known for their courage and strong professional integrity: photojournalist Meeri Koutaniemi and artist Paula Vesala.
-We can see their joint portrayal of the courageous Marimekko woman through the lens of Koutaniemi and read their personal reflections on courage and following their own path.
+We have brought together two Finnish women known for their courage and strong professional integrity: photographer Meeri Koutaniemi and artist Paula Vesala.
+We can see their joint portrayal of the courageous Marimekko woman through the lens of Koutaniemi and read their personal reflections on courage.

 Women on their own path